 A fee paying place is one for which the university does not receive any government funding.
 As such, students enrolled in these places are required to contribute the full cost of their course.

 Fee paying places are available to domestic students.
 Domestic students are those who are Australian citizens, New Zealand citizens or holders of a permanent visa.

 * The 'indicative annual course fee' cited has been provided as a guide only.
 It has been calculated on the basis of a typical enrolment of a student undertaking the course in 2015, and reflects the cost involved in undertaking a full-time quota of units within the specified discipline.

 The actual fees charged by Deakin University will depend upon the discipline from which each individual unit is chosen, and may vary from the indicative course fee cited, particularly if units are chosen from a number of disciplines.
 The cost of each unit offered in 2015 can be viewed from the Unit Search.

 Please note that the fees per unit/credit point may increase annually due to rises in the cost of course delivery and service.

 Deakin assumes no responsibility for persons relying on 'indicative course fees' to calculate the total future cost of their course.

-The Graduate Diploma of Information Systems requires completion of 8 credit points comprising 5 credit points of core units plus 2 credit points of Information Systems units selected from the three IS specialisations and one general elective unit (see M722 Master of Information Systems course entry for details of specialisations).
+The Graduate Diploma of Information Systems requires completion of 8 credit points comprising 5 credit points of core units plus 2 credit points of Information Systems units selected from the Business Analytics specialisation or 2 credit points from the the eBusiness and Social Media Stratgies specialisation and one general postgraduate elective unit (see M722 Master of Information Systems course entry for details of specialisations).
 The choice of elective units from the M722 specialisations will not allow students to be awarded the specialisation.

 Refer to the details of each specialisation for availability.